KurtDenzel/Caminos-Wayfinding/README.md

 Your solution stack software should run the modules of ```Apache``` & ```MySQL```, with their services of ```PID(s)``` & ```Port(s)``` having their respective numbers.

- Simply check your cli/audit logs below from your software for SmartXAM:
+ Simply check your cli/audit logs below from your software for Caminos:

 ```txt
   [Apache] 	Attempting to start Apache app...